steelzzeu/CheebaMusic/README.md

 ## 🔊 The Vibe

 A fully responsive, animated, and immersive one-page music experience for the *Cheeba 420* album.
-Nine tracks.
+Ten tracks.
 Infinite vibes.
 No skips.
 Made with HTML, CSS, and JavaScript.
 This isn’t just a player — it’s a **digital shrine** to a cultural moment.

 ---